exercism/website-copy/tracks/ruby/exercises/series/mentoring.md

   ```
     @numerals = numerals.chars
   ```
+- For more advanced students favor `each_char` over `chars`.
+See details at the "Talking points".

 ### General
 - The Instructions point to a beginner friendly [explanation of iterating in Ruby:](http://jeromedalbert.com/ruby-how-to-iterate-the-right-way/)